Program in Language and Culture

 2. A minimum of three departmental courses in language, linguistics, literature, or culture, excluding courses that do not have a language prerequisite.
 Language courses above the level required for the completion of the University language requirement may be counted.
 At the discretion of the certificate-granting department, a student may substitute one cognate course with a substantial language component for one of the three departmental courses.

 3. A piece of independent work or equivalent.
-This requirement can be satisfied in one of several ways, depending on the requirements of the respective departments as well as on the student's concentration and interest.
+This requirement can be satisfied in one of several ways, depending on the requirements of the respective departments as well as on the student's major and interest.
 Students should consult individual department listings for details of this requirement.

 (a) A substantial paper growing out of one of the courses taken to fulfill the certificate requirement.
 This paper will be in addition to the work required in the course; or